 - 1.1.
-The Pembrokeshire Coast National Park Authority has adopted the Pembrokeshire Coast National Park Local Development Plan (September 2010).
-This supplementary planning provides more detailed guidance on the way in which the Local Development Plan policies (in particular, Policy 8 Special Qualities and Policy 15 Conservation of the Pembrokeshire Coast National Park) are applied.
-Paragraph 5.7.1, of Planning Policy Wales advises that local planning authorities need to consider both landward and seaward pressures and the impacts of these pressures.
-The impacts associated with such activities can be widespread and may relate to inappropriate land use, pressure for services and facilities, and impacts on existing businesses and employment as well as the natural and historic character of the coastline. - 1.2.
-While only the policies in the development plan have special status in deciding planning applications, (i.e. for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the Plan unless material considerations indicate otherwise), Supplementary Planning Guidance may be taken into account as a material planning consideration.
-In making decisions on matters that come before it, the Assembly Government and the Planning Inspectorate will give substantial weight to approved supplementary planning guidance which derives out of and has been prepared consistent with the approach set out in national policy on the preparation of Local Development Plans.
-Put simply the requirements of the legislation mean that the following needs to be taken into account when considering a proposal: - Whether the proposal meets the requirements of policies within the Development Plan; and - Weigh up all the other planning considerations to see whether they outweigh the conclusion of the Development Plan.3 - 1.3.
+The Pembrokeshire Coast National Park Authority prepared and adopted this supplementary planning guidance under the Pembrokeshire Coast National Park Local Development Plan1-. - 1.2.
+This guidance has been rolled over to be effective for development management purposes for Local Development Plan 2 from the date of Plan adoption.
+This supplementary planning guidance provides more detailed guidance on the way in which the Local Development Plan policies (in particular, Policy 8 Special Qualities and Policy 14 Conservation of the Pembrokeshire Coast National Park) are applied.
+Paragraph 6.5.4, of Planning Policy Wales advises that local planning authorities need to consider both landward and seaward pressures and the impacts of these pressures.
+The impacts associated with such activities can be widespread and overlap between sea and coastline.
+They may relate to inappropriate land use, pressure for services and facilities, and impacts on existing businesses and employment as well as the natural and historic character of the coastline and seascape where there is extensive inter-visibility between land and sea along the coastline. - 1.3.
+Whilst only the policies in the development plan have special status in deciding planning applications, (i.e. for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the Plan unless material considerations indicate otherwise), Supplementary Planning Guidance may be taken into account as a material planning consideration.
+In making decisions on matters that come before it, the Welsh Government and the Planning Inspectorate will give substantial weight to approved supplementary planning guidance which derives out of and has been prepared consistent with the approach set out in national policy on the preparation of Local Development Plans.
+Put simply, the requirements of the legislation mean that the following needs to be taken into account when considering a proposal:

+• Whether the proposal meets the requirements of policies within the Development Plan; and

+• Weighing up all the other planning considerations to see whether they outweigh the conclusion of the Development Plan.1

+- 1.4.
 The seascape character assessment of Pembrokeshire Coast National Park includes territorial waters up to 12 nautical miles offshore and extends from Cardigan Island in the north to the Taf estuary in Carmarthen Bay in the south.
-The study area reaches inland to include the areas of Milford Haven outside the Park, and up to the tidal limits of the Daugleddau. - 1.4.
-The study is at a local level and is set within the framework of the regional Welsh Seascapes study completed by CCW in 2009.
-The method for this study builds on current guidance but is tailored for the particular scale of assessment, for Pembrokeshire National Park and the study's location in Wales.
-It is the first local seascape study of its kind in Wales.
-There is an emphasis on an assessment of the coastal landscape's seascape character in its marine setting although wholly marine areas away from the coast are covered.
-As it is one of the pilot studies for all-Wales work there may be some further refinement, such as to boundaries, in order to marry up with adjacent seascape character assessments in future.
+The study area reaches inland to include the areas of the Milford Haven Waterway outside the Park, and up to the tidal limits of the Daugleddau. - 1.5.
+The study is at a local level and was set within the framework of the regional Welsh Seascapes study completed by Countryside Council for Wales (whose functions have since been assumed by Natural Resources Wales) in 2009.
+The method for this study builds on current guidance but was tailored for the particular scale of assessment, in Pembrokeshire Coast National Park and the study's location in Wales.
+It was the first local seascape study of its kind in Wales.
+There is an emphasis on an assessment of the coastal landscape's seascape character in its marine setting, although wholly marine areas away from the coast are covered.
+As it was one of the pilot studies for all-Wales work there has been some further refinement, such as to boundaries, in order to marry up with adjacent seascape character assessments.
+The Welsh Seascapes study was superseded by the National Seascape Assessment for Wales in 2015.2